rk1165/rk1165.github.io/docs/languages/java/concurrency.md

 - In concurrent programming, there are two basic units of execution: _processes_ and _threads_.
 - A process has a self-contained execution environment.
 A process generally has a complete, private set of basic run-time resources; in particular, each process has its own memory space.
-- Threads are sometimes called _lightweight processes_.
-Both processes and threads provide an execution environment, but creating a new thread requires fewer resources than creating a new process.
+- Both processes and threads provide an execution environment, but creating a new thread requires fewer resources than creating a new process.
 Threads exist within a process — every process has at least one
 - A _process_ runs independently and isolated of other processes.
 It cannot directly access shared data in other processes.
 The resources of the process, e.g. memory and CPU time, are allocated to it via the operating system.
 - A _thread_ is a so called lightweight process.
 It has its own call stack, but can access shared data of other threads in the same process.
 Every thread has its own memory cache.
 If a thread reads shared data, it stores this data in its own memory cache.
 - In Java we can create processes with the help of `ProcessBuilder` class.